You can sink a lot of money into furniture. If you dont buy carefully,

 Ratings Tables also show counts of complaints we gathered from the

-Better Business Bureau (BBB) for a recent three-year period.
+Better Business Bureaus (BBB) for a recent three-year period.
+For more

 One major category of furniture-related consumer complaints is damaged

 or defective goods.
-To avoid such problems, youll want to choose highly
+You can avoid such problems by choosing highly rated

-rated stores and deal with them in a businesslike fashion.
+stores and dealing with them in a businesslike fashion.

-Some product faults are apparent immediatelyscratched tables, poorly matched
+Some faults are immediately apparentscratched tables, poorly matched upholstery,

-upholstery, improperly shaped cushions.
-Others, like fading upholstery
+improperly shaped cushions.
+Others, like fading upholstery or poorly glued

 Except for makers of recliners, sofa beds, and other items with mechanical